martinpredny/Assignment-Android/README.md

 * Assign admin rights to jozef.knazko@goodrequest.com
 * Create develop branch
 * Do all 3 task in order after each other in 3 separated commits
-* Set jozef.knazko@goodrequest.com as reviewer
+* Share repository to jozef.knazko@goodrequest.com and veronika.stefanatna@goodrequest.com

 ### Project ###